gnoailles/baleinePlatformer/README.md

 # WhaleScape
 WhaleScape is Game Week (4 gays game jam) project.
-The jam theme was "Au coeur de la bête" (translated "In the heart of the beast").
+The jam theme was "Dans le ventre de la bête" (translated "In the belly of the beast").
 The game has been made with Unity.

 ## Gameplay
 The gameplay is based on grappling hook movements.